rshankras/Today-Extension-Tutorial/P02- Integrate App and Framwork/content.md

 ```

-First location is passed as an argument to getAddress method of MSLocationService.
+First we are passing location as an argument to getAddress method of MSLocationService.
 Once the location is reverse geocoded, the callback parameter will be populated with the Address information.
-Based on the value set for Time Zone, the addressBuilder function will return information with or without Time Zone detail.
+Based on the value set for Time Zone, the **addressBuilder** function will return information with or without TimeZone detail.

 # Summary